inwonakng/homepage-old/data/blog/open-source-llm-use-and-fine-tune.md

 ## Using the API

-The WebUI offers two types of API styles.
+WebUI offers two types of API styles.
 The first one is their raw API, which has a more complicated structure but allows more paramters to be tweaked.
 The other is the OpenAI style API, which follows the _known_ OpenAPI standards, which means that the client code can be easily switched out to OpenAI models.